d12frosted/elpa-mirror/stable-melpa/auto-dim-other-buffers-readme.txt

       (when (fboundp 'auto-dim-other-buffers-mode)
         (auto-dim-other-buffers-mode t))))

-To configure how dimmed buffers look like, customise `auto-dim-other-buffers-face'.
-This can be accomplished by:
+To configure how dimmed buffers look like, change `auto-dim-other-buffers-face' and `auto-dim-other-buffers-hide-face' faces.

-    M-x customize-face RET auto-dim-other-buffers-face RET

-More customisation can be found in ‘auto-dim-other-buffers’ customisation group which can be accessed with:
+Those faces as well as other settings can be found in ‘auto-dim-other-buffers’ group which can be accessed with:

     M-x customize-group RET auto-dim-other-buffers RET